3 ways to implement an effective professional mentorship program

 Professional mentorship, along with leadership development opportunities, can lead you to build a workplace full of empowered, impactful individuals, making your company even more productive and profitable, with lower employee turnover to boot!

-Sponsorship versus Mentorship
+Sponsorship versus mentorship

 Quick quiz!
 What’s the the difference between sponsorship and mentorship?
 A mentor is someone who advises a protégé, answers questions, and plans career moves and professional development, whereas a sponsor is someone who endorses a protégé to others to specifically boost the protégé's career.
 You can say that while mentorship consists of advising, sponsorship involves advocating too.